james-stevens/pyrar/INSTALL_ON_UBUNTU_SERVER/README.md

 PyRar should also automatically start at boot time, once `docker`, `mariadb` and `nginx` have started, so you might wan tot reboot your server just ot check that.

+If the container crashes, `systemd` should restart it, but if you cleanly shut down the container using `docker` it will stay down, until you use `systemctl start pyrar` to start it again.

+## 12. Add your TLDs

+You now need to add to the system all the domains you will be selling sub-domains from.

+Go into the Admin Web/UI, click the `Add to Table` drop down and select `zones` and you'll get a form.

+The only items that you really need to fill out are `Zone` which is the name of the zone and `Price Info`, which is a JSON of the prices you wish to charge for names in the zone.

+If this is your zone you are selling names in then the `Registry` is `local`.
+For EPP zones, see below.

+For prices, the minimum is

+	{
+	"create": 10.00,
+	"renew": 10.00
+	}

+This sets the new & renew prices to $10.00 for names in this zone.

+You can change currency by setting a different currency in the `policy.json` file, but you really MUST do this right at the beginning.

+As soon as you add a zone, the system will pick it up, but users won't see it until they reload, or close & reopen the site.

+Once users have reloaded the site, when they do a search the newly added zone should now come up.